 If you live long enough, if you “follow your bliss,” as Joseph Campbell advised, and if your bliss changes over the years, then you’ll likely wear a closet full of hats in your lifetime.
 This has certainly been true for me.
-After a brief stint as a travel agent in the deep south, I moved to California and went from fledgling singer/songwriter in my early years, to ad exec and production company CEO for the next profitable twenty!
-Then, in my forties, I switched gears to writing and the study of the subconscious.
+After a brief stint as a travel agent in the deep south, I moved to California and went from fledgling singer/songwriter in my early years, to ad exec and production company CEO for the next profitable twenty.
+Then, in my late forties, I switched gears to writing and the study of the subconscious.
 I went to school for hypnotherapy and guided imagery, taught and worked as a hypnotherapist for several years, then became passionately devoted to the intersection of creativity and personal, spiritual evolution, which I realize now was always my “bliss.”
 This is now what I teach.

 The most constant hat I’ve worn, however, the one I’ve never removed throughout my six decades and counting, is that of SEEKER.
 Those words of Jesus, “Seek and ye shall find,” were from my youth a calling, a challenge, and quite often a rock in my shoe.